SeaSat (also called SeaSat-A or SeaSat-1)

 • Ice sheets in Greenland and along the Antarctic coast were profiled with great accuracy.

-• Wave heights were mapped globally for the first time, and the propagation of waves across ocean basins studied.
+• Wave heights were mapped globally for the first time, and the propagation of waves across ocean basins was studied.

 Precision Orbit Determination: Goals and Results